GSI-HPC/sys-chef-cookbook/documents/resources/sys_x509_certificate.md

 object `vault_item` (which defaults to `bag_item` in the chef vault `ssl_keys`.
 This can be configured by the `chef_vault` and `vault_item` properties.
+- Certificate chains are not included by default.
+Certificate chains can be include by setting `include_chain` to `true`.
+The resource expects all certificates, that are part of the chain, in the data bag specified by the `data_bag`-property.
+The data bag items must be named aufter their subject key identifiers.
+The resource will include all certificates in the chain, that have an authority key identifier which is different from the subject key identifier.
+That means, that the root-certificate will not be included in the chain.
+  The certificate will appear first in the certificate file, followed by the signing intermediate ca, and so on.

 The structure of the private key can be obtained on the command line by running, e.g.
 ```